rcrews/docs-website/runtime/master/concepts-governance.md

 ---

+Apache Atlas provides data governance capabilities for your Cloudera Data Platform (CDP).
+Apache Atlas serves as a common metadata store that is designed to collect and store metadata, show relationships among metadata entities, and give you a place to add your own information to document business processes.
+Close integration
-Apache Atlas provides data governance capabilities for Hadoop.
-Apache Atlas serves as a common metadata store that is designed to exchange metadata both within and outside of the Hadoop stack.
-Close integration of Atlas with Apache Ranger enables you to define, administer, and manage security and compliance policies consistently across all components of the Hadoop stack.
-Atlas provides metadata and lineage to Data Steward Studio to support curating data across enterprise data.
+of Atlas with Apache Ranger enables you to define, administer, and manage security and compliance policies consistently across all components of CDP.
+Atlas also provides metadata and lineage to Data Catalog to support curating data across enterprise data.